UBCSailbot/raye-network-table/projects/README.md

 Reads data about various sensors on the canbus network and places it into the network table.

-## Simulator
+## NUC to BBB
-Publishes data about the sensors as a ROS message.
+Sends simulator outputs to the BBB.
-This is meant to run on the NUC.
+To build this, make sure the cmake variable ENABLE_ROS is set to ON, in the top level CMakeLists.txt

 ## Dummy Satellite
 Synchronize two network tables